 Step #2: Determine Reimbursement Fees

 a.
-Fi ll out the attendance milestone reimbursement rates in the table below.
+Fill out the attendance milestone reimbursement rates in the table below.

 Reimbursement Category Amount

 First session

 4 sessions

 9 sessions

 >16 sessions (core maintenance)

 Total Cost per Participant (if participant completes all sessions but does not achieve targeted weight loss) \$0.00

 In Step #2 of Template B in the Budget Projection Template, shown above, the user may fill in fee amounts of their choice.
-Some of the fee amounts used in the Medicare Diabetes Prevention Program (MDPP) include:
+Some of the fee amounts used in California and Illinois include: